hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 When I first began developing Redfish [Workshops-on-Demand](https://hackshack.hpedev.io/workshops), I quickly realized that I would not be able to provision more than one or two physical servers with an embedded Redfish service allowing students to perform concurrent write operations.
 This was a problem since the infrastructure had been designed to host many more students.

 So, I started to look for Redfish simulators and found the [qemu](https://www.qemu.org/) based [OpenBmc](https://github.com/openbmc/openbmc) simulator that I used for the [Redfish API 101](https://hackshack.hpedev.io/workshops) workshop.
 This simulator is perfect for this introductory lab as its Redfish implementation is simple and without Original Equipment Manufacturer (OEM) [extensions](https://redfish.dmtf.org/redfish/mockups/v1/1060).
+Moreover, its light memory and CPU consumption allows the start of almost a hundred instances in a single virtual machine, leading to as many attendees able to perform concurrent modifications.

 For the other two [workshops](https://hackshack.hpedev.io/workshops) ([iLOrest](http://hpe.com/info/resttool) and Ansible/OneView), I had to look for a more fully featured Redfish implementation in order to propose a wider range of exercises.

-This article presents the [Distributed Management Task Force (DMTF)](https://redfish.dmtf.org/) [Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) and [Redfish Mockup Server](https://github.com/DMTF/Redfish-Mockup-Server) and how they can be used to learn and test the Redfish API.
+This article presents the [Distributed Management Task Force (DMTF)](https://redfish.dmtf.org/) [Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) and [Redfish Mockup Server](https://github.com/DMTF/Redfish-Mockup-Server) and how they can be used to learn and test the Redfish API by several tens of students concurrently.

 ## The Redfish Mockup Creator